SiddDman/SiddDman/README.md

 ## Hi, I'm Siddharth Dhiman 👋

 ## 👨‍💻 About Me
-I'm a passionate **Software Developer** from New Delhi, India, with a strong background in web development.
+I'm a passionate **Software Developer** with a strong background in web development.
 My expertise spans across various domains, from creating scalable web applications to making games.

 - 🌱 Currently improving my skills in **Next.js** and **Tailwind CSS**
 - 🔭 Working on API development and exploring **GraphQL**, **DevOps** and **Blockchain**